History of the National Society of Pershing Rifles

 The long awaited national drill competition in Omaha began on 13 June 1892, Company A, which had trained for only four months faced veteran companies from all over the Nation.
 In the “Maiden Prize” competition the company was so exacting in its movements that it completed its prescribed maneuvers in just 23 minutes, well under the 45 minute time limit imposed by the competition.
 As a result, Company A won the Maiden Prize of $1,500 and the Citizens of Omaha presented them with a large silver cup, the “Omaha Cup”.

-Although there was a strong desire amongst the University chancellor and cadets to to form a permanent “crack company” it wasn’t until 1894 that this happened.
-Three of the original Company A members, meeting casually during the summer of 1894, were responsible for the organization of the “Varsity Rifles”.
+Although there was a strong desire amongst the University chancellor and cadets to form a permanent “crack company” it wasn’t until 1894 that that a student organization with this goal was established.
+Three of the original Company A members, meeting casually during the summer of 1894, were responsible for the idea of founding the “Varsity Rifles” based on the outstanding drill and leadership example of their mentor Lt Pershing.

 “His personality and strength of character dominated us.
 We loved him devotedly.” – George L. Sheldon Varsity Rifles Company Commander